 Power-up: CAT-ZCB envisions 100% renewable and carbon neutral energy sources.
 The plan shows how generation of renewable electricity can fulfill 100% of the UK’s energy needs, when combined with carbon neutral synthetic fuels – using excess electricity to produce hydrogen which is combined with UK carbon biomass, so they are carbon neutral.

 The wind doesn’t blow all the time at Redcar and the sun doesn’t always shine in Stokesley, this is where smart-meters, energy storage and the carbon neutral synthetic fuels come in.
 CAT have analysed 10 years UK weather and energy usage data to show convincingly that their scheme will ensure the lights always stay on.

-Their analysis also shows that the answer isn’t nuclear, as this base supply which couldn’t be turned off just increases excesses when renewable are already able to exceed demand.
+Their analysis also shows that the answer isn’t more nuclear, as this base supply which couldn’t be turned off just increases excess energy at the terms when renewable are already able to exceed demand.
 Investment in nuclear would be better directed to accelerating renewable energy generation and carbon neutral synthetic gas.

 CAT sees land use being tuned to provide a sustainable low carbon diet, reduced need for food imports, changing land use decreasing the amount of land used for human/animal food production while increasing wild land, fuel and energy land and carbon capture.
 Doubling of forests and restoration of peatlands results in a huge increase in carbon capture, which balances the residual emissions required for industry, food production and flying.

-These 4 flash cards give a good summary of what the CAT-ZCB plan proposes, but they don’t show the depth of analysis which is behind this report or show the 20 years over which CAT has been refining its plans, but you can read its open source research reports.
+These 4 flash cards give a good summary of what the CAT-ZCB plan proposes, but they don’t show the depth of analysis which is behind the report or show the 20 years over which CAT has been refining its plans, but you can read much of this in CAT’s open source research reports.